Comparison

 Stillwave vs Vehicle Motion Cues

-100 Hz sound therapy versus Apple's animated dots.
+100 Hz sound session versus Apple's animated dots.

 Side-by-side Comparison